robbert-vdh/yabridge/README.md

 - Fix implementation bugs:
   - Polish GUIs even further.
 There are some todos left in `src/wine-host/editor.{h,cpp}`.
-  - There are likely some minor issues left.
 - Add missing details if any to the architecture section.
 - Document wine32 support.